MJoergen/ym2151_old/Design_Notes.md

 The switching rate of the PDM signal should be as high as possible, and for convenience I have chosen to use the FPGA input clock of 100 MHz.

-## Pulse Density Modulation
+## Pulse Width Modulation

-The PDM module will take as input a density, represented as a fraction between 0 and 1 that is encoded as an unsigned integer.
-The PDM module works in combination with the low-pass filter to give an approximate Digital-To-Analog effect.
-In other words, the density value is roughly translated into a proportional analog voltage on the audio output.
+The PWM module will take as input an analog value, represented as a fraction between 0 and 1 that is encoded as an unsigned integer.
+The PWM module works in combination with the low-pass filter to give an approximate Digital-To-Analog effect.
+In other words, the fractional analog value is converted into a full-height digital pulse, but with a width proportional to the analog value.
+The low-pass filter then converts this to a proportional analog voltage on the audio output.

 Note that there is a tradeoff between resolution in the time domain (i.e. frequency response) and resolution in the voltage domain (i.e. signal-to-noise ratio).
-With a PDM sampling rate of 100 MHz and an audio cutoff frequency of 15 kHz, the signal-to-noise ratio on the output of the PDM is 100000/15 ~= 6600.
+With a PWM sampling rate of 100 MHz and an audio cutoff frequency of 15 kHz, the signal-to-noise ratio on the output of the PWM is 100000/15 ~= 6600.
 I've therefore decided to use a density resolution of 12 bits, which gives a signal-to-noise ratio of 4192.
 With 6 dB for each bit, this corresponds to 72 dB.
-This is the constant C\_PDM\_WIDTH.
+This is the constant C\_PWM\_WIDTH.

 So we have the following correspondence: